christopherbunn/C-Thread-Project/README.md

-C++ w/ Threads and Results
+#C++ w/ Threads and Results
-Christopher Bunn
+##Christopher Bunn

+This repo has the code for threaded programming as well as the results.